espruino/EspruinoDocs/boards/Jolt.js.md

 Jolt.js has 8 powered outputs, divided between two motor drivers (`H0/H1/H2/H3` are on driver 0,`H4/H5/H6/H7` are on driver 1);

-When enabled, the motor drivers each draw around 2.7mA, so they are disabled by default (and all outputs are then open circuit).
+When enabled, the motor drivers each draw around 2.7mA, so they are disabled by default and all outputs are then *mostly* (~2.5 kOhm to GND) open circuit.

 To enable a motor driver, use [`Jolt.setDriverMode(driverNumber,mode)`](https://www.espruino.com/Reference#l_Jolt_setDriverMode), and then set the pin to the value you want.
 For example: